Chung Sze-yuen: Early life and education

-Chung was born in British-ruled Hong Kong on 3 November 1917 with a family root of Fatshan, Kwangtung Province.
+Chung was born in British-ruled Hong Kong on 3 November 1917 with a family root of Fatshan, Guangdong.
 He was the eldest son of his father's third wife and the fifth of his eight sons.
 His father was an importing metal merchant.
 He attended the Anglo-Chinese schools including St. Paul's College and was a member of the St. John's Ambulance and lifesaver of the Royal Life Saving Society as a youth.
 After he graduated from St. Paul's College in 1936, he went to study Engineering at St. John's University in Shanghai.
 However, he was cut off from Shanghai when it was invaded by the Japanese Empire in 1937 during his summer holidays.
 He went on obtained admission to the University of Hong Kong.
 In May 1941, he graduated with a first class honours bachelor of science degree in Engineering.

 He was soon hired by the Kowloon Whampoa Shipyard as an assistant engineer working in the machine shops at a monthly salary of 200 Hong Kong dollars.
 During the Battle of Hong Kong in December 1941, he joined the Auxiliary Transport Services (a unit under Hong Kong Police) and was dispatched to the Wanchai Vocation School to take charge of the motor car repair section.